loomio/loomio_help/content/guides/consent_process/index.md

 And the third way in which objections are not valid is that they are based on predictive concerns for which we have no current data.
 Are we afraid our customers hate red or do we have actual market research?
 Predictive concerns can frankly just be wrong, and we can end up spending lots of team resources trying to integrate predictive concerns, especially if we have no relevant experience that supports our concerns.

-## 4. Integration – objections to completion
+### Integration, objections to completion

 Once all objections have been surfaced then we can complete integration.
 This includes understanding the concerns and checking that each objection meets the validation criteria.
 Your facilitator should pick one objection at a time and integrate it via open discussion to create an amended version of the proposal.
 It’s important that the proposal in its changed form still resolves the proposer’s tension.
 In other words, it would be pointless to change the proposal so that it no longer addresses the need that put it on the table in the first place, though how that need gets met may be different than the way the proposer initially conceived.
 This process is repeated for all valid objections, remembering that new objections may be raised as we change the proposal.
 When there are no further objections, the proposal has passed.

+# Integrative Consent online

 As we mentioned, there’s a number of benefits from doing some of your consent processes online.

-# Integrative Consent online

-<iframe src="//www.slideshare.net/slideshow/embed_code/key/wOxlElLfkChauk?startSlide=3" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px">
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTpQ3Eja7bwuZGB2vL16PHGRFLk15TqiH9Fbmpn0ztRLOYthxi6YC2gaF1ivmhTe5UHLoG65c-satE3/embed?start=false&loop=false&delayms=30000/#slide=id.g63800a1f03_0_0" frameborder="0" width="600" height="370" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Key Pitfalls

 There are a few key pitfalls to avoid as you learn to use this process.

-Pitfall 1: Getting sidetracked because the team or facilitator is lost in the process, for example, not knowing who is in charge of the proposal at which step in the process.
+PITFALL 1: Getting sidetracked because the team or facilitator is lost in the process, for example, not knowing who is in charge of the proposal at which step in the process.

-<p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i>Example:</i>  A meeting where you’ve gone in circles for far too long, because people have a million questions and comments and no one feels bold enough to end that particular step of the process.</p>
+<p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i><b>Example:</b> A meeting where you’ve gone in circles for far too long, because people have a million questions and comments and no one feels bold enough to end that particular step of the process.</i></p>

-Pitfall 2: Trying to get the best, most perfect idea that everyone loves… great goal, but it is not often attainable (or real) and is not necessary for effective collaboration!
+PITFALL 2: Trying to get the best, most perfect idea that everyone loves… great goal, but it is not often attainable (or real) and is not necessary for effective collaboration!

-<p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i>Example:</i> The proposer has heard many different possible changes to their initial proposal and wants to please everyone, so has taken a lot of group time to wordsmith their proposal during amend to try to get it perfect.
-Then in objections someone raises a concern regarding a specific term which isn’t actually something that causes harm, just a personal preference, but the facilitator then tries to integrate it and finds someone else raises an objection about the new term, and so on until the team has run out of time to act.</p>
+<p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i><b>Example:</b> The proposer has heard many different possible changes to their initial proposal and wants to please everyone, so has taken a lot of group time to wordsmith their proposal during amend to try to get it perfect.
+Then in objections someone raises a concern regarding a specific term which isn’t actually something that causes harm, just a personal preference, but the facilitator then tries to integrate it and finds someone else raises an objection about the new term, and so on until the team has run out of time to act.</i></p>

-Pitfall 3: Getting stuck with validating and integrating objections.
+PITFALL 3: Getting stuck with validating and integrating objections.

-<p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i>Example:</i> Someone strongly and emotionally objects to a proposal but can’t say much more than they really don’t like the proposal and won’t stand behind it.</p>
+<p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i><b>Example:</b> Someone strongly and emotionally objects to a proposal but can’t say much more than they really don’t like the proposal and won’t stand behind it.</i></p>

 To learn what to do to resolve these common pitfalls, check out [Round Sky’s website](https://roundskysolutions.com).

+## Safe to try

-The most important thing to remember is that in using Integrative Consent, we’re aiming for decisions that are _safe to try_.
-You don’t have to get either the process or the decision that comes out of it perfectly right for it to work and make a big difference for you and your team.
-You can muddle about a bit and see what happens, what questions emerge, and what’s next for your team’s collaboration needs.
-So get started today by sharing this article with your group and [**give it a try (free!) on Loomio**](https://loomio.org/?frontpage/?utm_campaign=consent-process-guide-help&utm_term=help).
+The most important thing to remember when you are using Integrative Consent, is that you should be aiming for decisions that are _safe to try_.
+It is unlikely that your team will make the perfect decision every time but by opening the door for your entire team to weigh in you will maximize your brainpower and arrive at a workable solution faster than you could have alone.

+If you think this could help, share it with your team and [try it for free on Loomio](https://loomio.org/?frontpage/?utm_campaign=consent-process-guide-help&utm_term=help).
+We hope to play a part in your team’s next step towards better collaborative decision making.

-For more information on Integrative Consent, a demo video of the proces in action, or a Cooperative Decision-Making Toolkit with more tips and tricks to support you and your team’s meaningful and efficient collaboration [get in touch with Round Sky](https://www.roundskysolutions.com/contact/).
+Want more on Integrative Consent or a demo video of the process in action?
+Head on over to [Round Sky Solutions](https://www.roundskysolutions.com/) for more info and a comprehensive Cooperative Decision-Making Toolkit.

 Cheers!
 Happy world-changing to you and your groups!